New book on 'whistle-stop' campaign trains describes politics and adventure throughout history

 The Democratic National Committee asked voters, “Was it nice of the Senator to call you a whistle-stop?”
 Seventy-three percent of respondents said they didn't approve.
 Truman began using the term himself, Segal writes, and it soon lost its pejorative meaning.

-Altogether, Segal has cataloged about 180 campaign train trips throughout U.S. history — from William Henry Harrison to Joe Biden, with dozens of presidents, vice presidents, first ladies, representatives, senators and governors in between.
-He continues to update the record on this uniquely "American invention" on book's website: www.whistlestoppolitics.com.
+Altogether, Segal has cataloged at least 180 campaign train trips throughout U.S. history — from William Henry Harrison to Joe Biden, with dozens of presidents, vice presidents, first ladies, representatives, senators and governors in between.
+He continues to update the record on this uniquely "American invention" on the book's website: www.whistlestoppolitics.com.

 The project was inspired by Segal's personal experience organizing a whistle-stop campaign tour for Republican U.S. Rep. Mickey Edwards of Oklahoma, for whom he was serving as press secretary in 1984.